info-ruc/ai-project-2018/group 2/src/2016202236/features/total/README.md

 ## Description
-Here contains the feature of total which is exactly all the files in the other four folders.
+Here contains total features, which are exactly all the files in the other four folders.